 unsure about "intellectual property" and why it's important?

-let IPAN help with:
+IPAN can help with:

 - basic facts about what is IP - intellectual property rights - patents, trademarks, designs, copyright and the like - to help you understand more about its importance in commerce and industry, especially in the UK